Skip to main content

 Most "AI for e-commerce" demos stop at the same trick: ask for a product, get a row back.
 That demos well.
 It does not run a store.

 Picture this instead.
 Your summer collection went live yesterday.
-Half the size and colour combos are silently set to hidden.
-Two of the categories on the homepage are empty because every product underneath is active=0.
-A "Mother's Day -20%" cart rule expired last week but is still showing on the storefront.
-Customers are checking out, but the carrier for one shipping zone has been disabled.
-Nobody noticed.
+Half the size and colour combos are hidden.
+Two homepage categories are empty because nothing underneath is active.
+A holiday promotion expired last week but still shows on the storefront.
+Customers are checking out, but shipping for one zone is broken.
+Nobody noticed until support tickets piled up.

 Breezy HR with AI: Recruiting Workflows Need Stages, Not Just CRUD